taxplot/calc/README.md

 [![NPM](https://img.shields.io/npm/v/@taxplot/calc.svg)](https://www.npmjs.com/package/@taxplot/calc) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-## What Is This
+## What Is This?
 @taxplot/calc is a plain JavaScript library used at [tax·plot](https://taxplot.com) for tax-related calculations.
-It pulls tax data such as tax rates from our server and provides that data and calculation results in a format that is easy to use.
+It can retrieve tax data such as tax rates from our server and provides that data and calculation results in a format that is easy to use.

 For now only US federal and some state tax data is available.
 This will be added to in the future.